eyas-ranjous/sort-algorithms-js/README.md

 ```

 ### Examples
-default order is ascending. all algorithms accept a comparison callback as the second param except radix sort that accept the order as a string "asc" or "decs" and a getNumber callback to obtain a number value from an object.
+default order is ascending. all algorithms accept a comparison callback as the second param except radix sort which accepts the order as a string "asc" or "decs" and a second param callback to obtain a number value from an object.

 ```js
 const numbers = [4, 1, 8, 6, -3, -1, 0, 7, -6, 9];